dfactoryplugins/cookie-notice/readme.txt

 * Option to manually block scripts
 * Option to reload the page after cookies are accepted
 * Select the position of the cookie message box
+* Select the position of the privacy policy link
 * Animate the message box after cookie is accepted
 * Select bottons style from None, WordPress and Bootstrap
 * Set the text and bar background colors